cosc2336-ds-alg/assg01/README.md

 Make sure you do your prerequisite steps first, such as creating the issue for this task.
-Then uncomment the tests for this function, and get your project back to a compilable and runable state before proceeding.
+Then uncomment the tests for this function, and get your project back to a compilable and runable state by adding a stub function before proceeding.

 If you look closely at the definition of the standard deviation, we can break it up into several steps.
 First of all, the standard